 If you inspected the main breaker and this wasn’t to blame for your thermostat display not working, then your next step should be to inspect your air conditioning system, in addition to your heating system — if this is separate.
 Occasionally, an underlying issue with your HVAC system can lead to a situation where the transformer no longer sends the voltage needed to power the thermostat.

 With an air conditioning system, start by checking the safety switch, which is located in the drain pan.
-This switch works to detect problems such as high temperatures or excess moisture in your AC.
-It automatically sends a shutdown signal in these situations — in order to prevent damage, so if you notice that the sensor has been triggered call your local HVAC professionals for an inspection.
+This switch detects problems such as high temperatures or excess moisture in your AC.
+It automatically sends a shutdown signal in these situations — in order to prevent damage, so if you notice that the sensor has been triggered, call your local HVAC professionals for an inspection.

 3. The Thermostat Batteries Have Died and Need to be Replaced

 If your thermostat is blank, one of the most common reasons for this is that the batteries have died.
 This is also one of the easiest problems to remedy, so simply swap out the batteries and see if your thermostat turns on.
-If it doesn’t and you’ve already completed steps one and two, then it might be time to think about the worst-case scenario.
+If it doesn’t and you’ve already completed steps one and two, it might be time to consider the worst-case scenario.

 What’s the worst-case scenario?

-If you have tried to fix your thermostat using the steps listed, and it still won’t turn on, then it’s time to consider the worst-case scenario — that your thermostat is going bad and needs to be replaced with a new one.
-All thermostats are of course different, however, the average life of this device is approximately ten years.
+If you have tried to fix your thermostat using the steps listed, and it still won’t turn on, then your thermostat is going bad and needs to be replaced with a new one.
+All thermostats are different, however, the average life of this device is approximately ten years.
 To confirm whether or not your thermostat needs to be replaced, give your local HVAC professionals a call.